Selected and Translated by Ikram Hawramani

 Abu Bakr al-Maroodhi said, “I heard that Ahmad ibn Hanbal was seeking to get married, so I told him, ‘Ibn Adham said that…’ but he did not let me finish, instead saying in a loud voice, “Remember the condition of the Prophet, peace be upon, and his Companions.
 You want me to follow the subsidiary ways?”

 A man came to al-Hasan saying, “I have a neighbor who does not eat faloodeh.”
 He said, “Why?”
 The man said, “He says there is no way he can show sufficient gratitude to God for it.”
 Al-Hasan said, “Your neighbor is ignorant, for is it possible for him to ever show sufficient gratitude for a glass of cold water?”

-The Prophet, peace be upon him, says, “The servant is in a good state as long he does not become impatient, saying, ‘I prayed but was not answered.’”
+The Prophet, , says, “The servant is in a good state as long he does not become impatient, saying, ‘I prayed but was not answered.’”